The Good: The Position of Insurance Brokers in a Resilient Industry

 5. 2020 contingent commissions could be the highest many brokerages have seen in years.

-Thus, insurance brokerage is a resilient, recession resistant industry.
-In fact, in our opinion, when taken together, the mandatory nature of insurance, substantial recurring revenues, low capital expenditure, minimal cash taxes, strong free cash flow, the ability to diversify revenues through acquisitions and the leveragability of insurance brokers enables the insurance brokerage industry to hold the enviable title of:
+Thus, insurance brokerage is a resilient, recession-resistant industry.
+In fact, in our opinion, when taken together, the mandatory nature of insurance industry resilience, substantial recurring revenues, low capital expenditure, minimal cash taxes, strong free cash flow, the ability to diversify revenues through acquisitions and the leveragability of insurance brokers enables the insurance brokerage industry to hold the enviable title of:

 6. The Greatest Industry on Earth.